MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 ### Catch the error and update the page text

-To catch the error and show the user custom guidance simply append the javascript to the end of the onload.js file that is part of the AD FS web theme.
+To catch the error and show the user custom guidance append the javascript to the end of the onload.js file that is part of the AD FS web theme.
 This allows you to do the  following:
  - search for the identifying error string(s)
  - provide custom web content.

 > [!NOTE]
 > For guidance in general on how to customize the onload.js file, see the article [Advanced Customization of AD FS Sign-in Pages](advanced-customization-of-ad-fs-sign-in-pages.md).

-Here is a simple example, you may want to extend:
+Here's a simple example, you may want to extend:

 1. Open Windows PowerShell on your primary AD FS server and create a new AD FS Web Theme by running the following command: